Klesse/face-feature-extraction/README.md

 * Explores different types of distance to better fit the similarity.
 * Try different types of feature extractors.
+* Frame of the architecture outputed from tensorboard.

 # New Version